-On Friday, June 23, the 14th anniversary of his death, former Atlanta mayor Maynard Jackson’s permanent memorial was unveiled at Oakland Cemetery.
+On June 23, 2017, former Atlanta mayor Maynard Jackson’s permanent memorial was unveiled at Oakland Cemetery.
 Mayor Jackson’s widow Valerie Jackson unveiled the monument during a private family dedication.

 The stunning 14.5-foot, 14 ton monument was almost three years in the making.
 Its African-sourced honed black granite sits on a platform of grey Georgia granite, reflecting the Jackson family’s Georgia heritage.
 The sub-foundation beneath the grey granite base is solid concrete with multiple layers of rebar, over three feet deep.
 Four hand-carved solid bronze discs, one on each facet of the crown molding, represent four important aspects of Jackson’s legacy: